OfflineHQ/.github/profile/README.md

 We're building the future of Web3 commerce and tokengating solutions.
 Our mission is to bridge the gap between traditional e-commerce and blockchain technology, making it accessible and seamless for businesses of all sizes.

+> [!IMPORTANT]
+> Offline development has been stopped on july 2024 and the project is no longer maintained.

 ## 🚀 Our Projects

 1. [Marketplace](https://github.com/OfflineHQ/marketplace) - Our core platform and API codebase for Web3-enabled e-commerce.